HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 5. Safety/section 5-1 AC.md

 #### AC Power Safety Tips

 > **Key Information:** To guard against electrical shock at your station:
-> - *Use three-wire cords and plugs for all AC powered equipment* {{< link id="T0A06" >}}
+> - Use three-wire cords and plugs for all AC powered equipment. {{< link id="T0A06" >}}
-> - *Connect all AC powered station equipment to a common safety ground*
+> - Connect all AC powered station equipment to a common safety ground.
-> - *Ensure all capacitors used for high-voltage DC are fully discharged before working inside equipment*
+> - Ensure all capacitors used for high-voltage DC are fully discharged before working inside equipment.

 The three-wire requirement is the basic electrical-code answer: the third conductor (green or bare copper) provides a safe path to ground if insulation fails inside a piece of equipment, rather than that failure energizing the metal chassis and waiting for you to touch it.
 The common safety ground extends that protection across your whole station — if every piece of gear shares a ground, there's no voltage difference between them that could shock you.
 And the capacitor point matters because high-voltage capacitors can hold a dangerous charge for a long time after equipment is unplugged; power amplifiers and tube-era gear are especially notorious for this.